barborico/recipes/Lunch & Dinner/Butternut & Sage Gnocchi.md

 ## Variations

+### Lazy Shapes

+If you're pressed for time and don't care too much about the pasta's appearance, you can scoop teaspoonfuls of dough directly into the boiling water for cooking or onto a floured tray for freezing.

 ### Freezing

 These gnocchi can be frozen for long term storage.
 To do so, place the rolled pastas from step 4 in a single layer on a cookie sheet in the freezer (this keeps them from sticking in clumps).
 Once they're solid, you can transfer them to a ziplock bag.